Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

-Most interestingly, despite the strong spin-orbit coupling present in BiFeO$_3$, these strongly bound $E$ exciton pairs are also very pure in terms of the spin angular momentum they carry.
+Despite the strong spin-orbit coupling present in BiFeO$_3$, these strongly bound $E$ exciton pairs are also very pure in terms of the spin angular momentum they carry.
 To demonstrate this, we calculate the expectation value of the $z$-component of the total spin operator in the exciton state $|S\rangle$ from the expression

-where the sums over $c,c'$ ($v,v'$) run over conduction (valence) band states, the matrix elements involving the Kohn-Sham states are calculated in a plane-wave-spinor basis, and where made use of the fact that the ground state has vanishing $S_z$ expectation value.
-We find that despite the strong spin-orbit interaction in BiFeO$_3$, the lowest bound $E$ excitons ($\lvert + \rangle, \lvert - \rangle$) posses a spin polarization of up to 97\%, i.e., their spin content is approximately all of the total angular momentum of $\pm \hbar$.
+where the sums over $c,c'$ ($v,v'$) run over conduction (valence) band states, the matrix elements involving the Kohn-Sham states are calculated in a plane-wave-spinor basis.
+We find that despite the strong spin-orbit interaction in BiFeO$_3$, the lowest bound $E$ excitons ($\lvert + \rangle, \lvert - \rangle$) possess a spin polarization of up to 97\%, i.e., their spin content is approximately all of the total angular momentum of $\pm \hbar$.

 As shown in Fig.~\ref{fig:circ_pol}b, linearly polarized light along the x-axis excites both $\lvert + \rangle$ and $\lvert - \rangle$ exciton states localized on Fe$_1$ and Fe$_2$ respectively.
 However, using right- ($\sigma^+$) or left- ($\sigma^-$) CPL creates an excited state with definite angular momentum and that corresponds to a specific spin-flip, localized exclusively on Fe$_1$ or Fe$_2$.
-Consequently, these excitations provide an excellent way to create a highly localized, highly spin-polarised excitation with a favorable radiative lifetime due to its low oscillator strength.
-As it can be selectively stimulated by light of a fixed polarization, these chiral excitons are ideal candidates for quantum information applications.
+Consequently, these excitations provide an excellent way to create a highly localized, highly spin-polarized excitation with a favorable radiative lifetime due to its low oscillator strength.
+As they can be selectively stimulated by light of a fixed polarization, these chiral excitons are ideal candidates for quantum information applications.